Assyrian Americans: In California

 After World War II, several Assyrian men who had been educated in Iraq by American Jesuits traveled to the United States.
 They were to teach Arabic to U.S. officers at the Army Language School who were going to be stationed in the Middle East.
 The men started the San Diego-area Chaldean Catholic community.
 Yasmeen S. Hanoosh, author of The Politics of Minority Chaldeans Between Iraq and America, wrote that the Chaldean Catholic Church in San Diego "continued to grow in relative isolation from the family-chain-migration based communities in and around Michigan."

-In Illinois

-Rev. Peter Elia from Iran was the first priest of the Chaldean Catholic community in Chicago which originated in 1907.
-In 1912, the St. Ephrem Chaldean Parish of Chicago was formed by Rev. Warda Mirza, also from Iran.

 Geographic distribution

-According to the 2011 American Community Survey 1-Year Estimates there are 110,807 Assyrian people in the United States.